FrancyJGLisboa/Data-analysis-using-ROpenBUGS/RandomEffectModel_N2O_emissions.md

 estimate of effects within a source of variability is influenced by the sample size of the source (partial pooling effects).

 # Experimental context
+Mixed plantation experiment between Eucalyptus urograndis and Acacia Mangium (N-fixing tree).
+Measurament of nitrous oxide collected from chamber over eleveen months for times a day.
+The stands are: 1) A100 (pure plantion of Acacia Mangium), 2) E100 (Pure plantion of Eucalyptus urograndis), and 3) A50E50 ( mixed plantion between Acacia and Eucalyptus).

 # Building the model
          cat("model{